 It is certainly an admirable cause and one which is, unfortunately, more urgent than ever as the age of austerity has disproportionately affected such vulnerable groups just as the vital services supporting them are cut back.
 Tonight is the penultimate Session of a week which has seen acts as diverse as Richard Hawley, Olly Murs and Gary Barlow (whose reported tax-avoidance could surely pay for much-needed services) come to this sleepy Church in Clapton.
 The venue looks resplendent in red drapes and the scent of mulled wine hits you as soon as you enter.
 This, combined with the hugely amiable audience, creates an inescapably-festive atmosphere.

 The band is in great spirits: relaxed, happy and the sometimes-awkward singer Charlie Fink is (by his own standards, at least) friendly and talkative.
-He speaks of putting together a ‘special set’ for tonight and with second song Give a Little Love imploring us to “give with your heart” it’s easy to see what he means.
+He speaks of putting together a ‘special set’ for tonight and with second song Give A Little Love imploring us to “give with your heart” it’s easy to see what he means.
 The band’s violinist Tom Hobden is particularly vivacious, displaying a wide grin for most of the set which surely is in part due to the startling success of his arrangements for the three-man string section which accompanies them.

 L.I.F.E.G.O.E.S.O.N. provided the band’s second top 20 hit and it predictably goes down a storm, the crowd’s euphoric singing seeming particularly apt in this environment.
-Yet if the singles from the recent album prove popular, the trio of songs from 2009’s astonishing The Last Days of Spring prove too downbeat for much of the assembled and attentions drift.
+Yet if the singles from the recent album prove popular, the trio of songs from 2009’s astonishing The First Days Of Spring prove too downbeat for much of the assembled and attentions drift.
 Still, the title track of that album manages to win most over with its captivating climax where the band’s passion and power shine through.

 The experience of playing these songs live has almost certainly fed into the new songs given an airing this evening.
-Both take the populism of Last Night on Earth and ramp it up, with Heart of Nowhere‘s propulsive guitar sounding meatier and more instant than anything Noah and the Whale have previously done.
+Both take the populism of Last Night On Earth and ramp it up, with Heart Of Nowhere‘s propulsive guitar sounding meatier and more instant than anything Noah And The Whale have previously done.
 Charlie introduces Lifetime as being a song made for ‘having a good time’ and its first line, “We got high 1000 times”, says it all.
 It’s an instant crowd-pleaser with the chorus being sung back at the band by its second airing.
 A new album is promised within months and, on the strength of these songs, it’s sure to continue the band’s commercial rise.

 The Little Noise Sessions always feel unique and tonight found a perfect-match between cause and a band who skilfully imbue populism with warmth and romance.
-After an hour Noah and the Whale leave with a wave and people stumble contentedly out into the pretty Church grounds.
+After an hour Noah And The Whale leave with a wave and people stumble contentedly out into the pretty church grounds.
 It’s cold, the moon is in the sky and the night is a triumph.